-The PPE exam is reviewed and analyzed after every examination period and any questions which appear to have skewed the results are compensated for.
+The PPE exam is reviewed and analyzed using psychometrics after every examination period and any questions which appear to have skewed the results are compensated for.
 The Association receives a statistical analysis of the PPE after every exam period (every quarter).
+The exam questions are also constantly reviewed by the National Professional Practice and Ethic Exam Advisory Board on which the Executive Director is a member.